-In terms of the stock coming forward in the next year:

-- Wrenbridge's Brooklands scheme Phase 1 complete in Q1 and is 60,000 sq ft and nearly fully let and Phase 2 of circa 7,000 sq ft with practical completion in Q4. - 10 Station Road will offer 50,444 sq ft over five floors with practical completion in Q2. - Railpen have announced that they're looking to start on site H1 at Botanic Place which has planning permission for 500,000 sq ft of workspace.
+Grade A 150,000 sq ft (16%) Grade B 810,000 sq ft (84%) In terms of the stock coming forward in the next year: - Wrenbridge's Brooklands scheme Phase 1 completes in Q1 comprising 60,000 sq ft which is part let and Phase 2 of c.
+7,000 sq ft is due for practical completion in Q4. - 10 Station Road will offer 50,444 sq ft over five floors with practical completion in Q2. - Railpen have announced that they're looking to start on site H1 at Botanic Place which has planning permission for 500,000 sq ft of workspace.
 It is highly anticipated that the Conservative's 13 year reign in government will to be coming to an end late 2024 and it's very possible that Labour will be asked to form the next Government.

-It will be interesting, should Labour come into power, to see how they take things forward and subsequently the impact this will have on our market.
+Figure 04 Total availability It will be interesting, should Labour come into power, to see how they take things forward and subsequently the impact this will have on our market.
 Historically a Labour Government has meant that there has been an increase in the amount of public spending in the office market.
 Looking at the potential forecast for the next 12 months, the expectation is that the rental market will continue steadily, with a slight increase in rental levels in central Cambridge when stock becomes available, based on current demand for space and lack of availability.
 Secondary space will become more prevalent and improve steadily throughout the year.